paul-hammant/tbd/content/5-min-overview/index.md

 could be deployed or shipped.
 It has connotations of time, planned and unplanned.
 It has connotations of difficulty
 - of late merge perhaps.

+Trunk Based Development is a branching model that reduces the distance to the max.

 ## Always release ready

-Trunk Based Development is a branching model that reduces the distance to the max.
-Practioners are able to face their management and say that they are always "release ready".

-There are many deciding factors, before a dev team settles on Trunk Based Development, but here's a short overview of the practices:
+Team doing are able to Trunk Based Development will at worst responsd "give us one hour" when they were busy on day to day development activities, when the exec management visited and commanded "Competitor X has launched feature Y, go live now with what we have".
+And in an hour, they're going live with something just stabilized from the trunk.
+Perhaps they can do it in less than, an hour.
+The rule, is never break the build, and always be ready for that CIO commanded disruption to plans.

 ## What it is

 {{< note title="Notes" >}}
 * Use of "Developers" throughout this site, means "QA-automators" for the same builable thing, too.
 * When we say 'the trunk' on this site, it is just a branch in a single repo that developers in a team are focussing on for development.
 It may be called 'master'.
 That hints at the fact that the branch in qustion may literally not be called 'trunk' at all.
 {{< /note >}}

+There are many deciding factors, before a dev team settles on Trunk Based Development, but here's a short overview of the practices:

 ### Checking out / cloning